 For a discussion of my initial imaging project at Lichfield Cathdral, my website, and my research on Insular illuminated manuscripts, listen to an interview I did with Tom Godell of WUKY, "Digitizing the Past."

 For information about my 2010 digitizaton of the St Chad Gospels and Lichfield Cathedral's Wycliffe New Testament, see Jennifer Howard's 21-Century Imaging Helps Scholars Reveal Rare 8th-Century Manuscript in the Chronicle of Higher Education.

 - Digital Representations

 - Instructional Technologies

 "More than Meets the Eye: Going 3d with an Early Medieval Manuscript" in Proceedings of the Digital Humanities Congress 2012, ed.
-Clare Mills, Michael Pidd and Esther Ward, University fo Sheffield, March 2014.
+Clare Mills, Michael Pidd and Esther Ward, University of Sheffield (2014).

 "The Turn-in-the-Path Imagery in the Book of Kells: Lost Practices for Managing Difficulties in Textual Layout for Bookmaking," The International Journal of the Book 7:3 (2010).